fatimahkj/EBF/README.md

 # EBF
-An Ensemble Verification Tool for Finding Software Vulnerabilities in Concurrent programs

-EBF is a tool that combines "Bounded Model Checking (BMC)" and AFL "Fuzzing" techniques to verify and detect security vulnerabilities in concurrent programs.
+EBF (Ensemble Bounded Model Checking - Fuzzing) is a tool that combines "Bounded Model Checking (BMC)" and AFL "Fuzzing" techniques to verify and detect security vulnerabilities in concurrent programs.
+In contrast with portfolios, which simply run all possible techniques in parallel, EBF strives to obtain closer cooperation between them.
+This goal is achieved in a black-box fashion.
+On the one hand, the model checkers are forced to provide seeds to the fuzzers by injecting additional vulnerabilities in the program under test.
+On the other hand, off-the-shelf fuzzers are forced to explore different interleavings by adding lightweight instrumentation and systematically re-seeding them.

+To compile and run EBF, please refer to the following system requirements and installation instructions.
+We recommend starting by reading some of the publications to gain a clear understanding of what this tool can offer, as outlined in references [1](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9955513) and [2](https://link.springer.com/chapter/10.1007/978-3-031-30820-8_33)

+## Architecture:

-## SYSTEM REQUIREMENTS:
+## System Requirments:
 1. python v3
 2. llvm clang 11